 WHU-Building Dataset

-is a change detection dataset collected from the Land Information New Zealand Data Service.
+The WHU-Building dataset is a change detection dataset collected from the Land Information New Zealand Data Service.
 The dataset is composed of images (with the resolution 0.2m) in 2012 and 2016, covering 20.5 km2.
 It includes 12,796 and 16,077 buildings respectively in 2012 and 2016.

 An example of JSON encoding of the WHU-Building dataset following the TrainingDML-AI UML model can be found in https://github.com/opengeospatial/TrainingDML-AI_SWG/tree/main/use-cases/examples/1.0/WHU-building.json.